 SHADIA FAYNE WOOD

 Olivia’s first assignment out of film school was in Havana, Cuba, where she worked with blogger Yoani Sanchez on her quest for government transparency for PBS Frontline.
 From there she’s worked with the Ford Foundation, 350.org, and advocacy groups in Colorado to create powerful videos that amplifies the stories of those most marginalized.
+She draws on her experiences growing up in America as a mixed kid of Iranian and Argentinian descent.

 Ritu is a documentary filmmaker and photographer based in New Delhi, India.
 Independently as well as part of a team, Ritu has worked on documentaries and television programs addressing various aspects of sustainability.